johncmolyneux/jquery.extend/README.md

 debug
 -
+This allows you to add debug logging to your code and enable and disable it at any time through the browser console.
+(It means you can add debug code to your scripts and it won't be shown until you enable it.)

+Also, when debugging is enabled all AJAX requests will be logged so you can inspect the data that was sent.

 **debug.enabled** sets whether to show debug messages or not (browser and site-specific, persisting from page to page)

 **debug.dir()** as per console.dir() but only shown if debug is enabled